 - 5.11.1 The pressure of the fuel supplied to the fuel injectors may not exceed 350barG. - 5.11.2 There may only be one fuel injector per cylinder and no fuel injectors are permitted upstream of the intake valves or downstream of the exhaust valves.
-All cars must be fitted with injectors which have been manufactured by the single supplier appointed by the FIA World Motor Sport Council to a specification determined by the FIA Technical Department.
-Bespoke injector nozzle designs are permitted. - 5.11.3 All cars must be fitted with two fuel flow meters, wholly within the fuel tank, which have been manufactured and calibrated by the FIA designated suppliers to specifications determined by the FIA.
-These sensors may only be installed and used as specified by the FIA
+Bespoke injector nozzle designs are permitted. - 5.11.3 All cars must be fitted with two fuel flow meters, wholly within the fuel tank.
+These sensors may only be installed and used as specified by the FIA Technical Department.
+Furthermore, all fuel delivered to the power unit must pass through these homologated sensors and must all be delivered to the combustion chambers by the fuel injectors described by Article 5.11.2.

-- Technical Department.
-Furthermore, all fuel delivered to the power unit must pass through these homologated sensors and must all be delivered to the combustion chambers by the fuel injectors described by Article 5.11.2. - 5.11.4 Homologated sensors which directly measure the pressure and temperature of the fuel supplied to the fuel injectors must also be fitted, these signals must be supplied to the FIA data logger. - 5.11.5 Any device, system or procedure the purpose and/or effect of which is to increase the flow rate or to store and recycle fuel after the measurement point is prohibited.
+- 5.11.4 Homologated sensors which directly measure the pressure and temperature of the fuel supplied to the fuel injectors must also be fitted, these signals must be supplied to the FIA data logger. - 5.11.5 Any device, system or procedure the purpose and/or effect of which is to increase the flow rate or to store and recycle fuel after the measurement point is prohibited.
 Additional measurements in each sub-circuit of the fuel system may be requested in order to check compliance.
-When fuel flow rate is above 90% of the maximum fuel flow defined in 5.4.3, fuel pressures must remain constant in each sub-circuit. - 5.11.6 All cars must be fitted with a high-pressure fuel pump which has been manufactured by the single supplier appointed by the FIA World Motor Sport Council to a specification determined by the FIA Technical Department. - 5.11.7 A maximum of 0.25 litres of fuel may be kept outside the survival cell, but only that which is necessary for the normal running of the engine.
+When fuel flow rate is above 90% of the maximum fuel flow defined in 5.4.3, fuel pressures must remain constant in each sub-circuit. - 5.11.6 A maximum of 0.25 litres of fuel may be kept outside the survival cell, but only that which is necessary for the normal running of the engine.